If you are starting a new business you must contact the Gannawarra Shire Council to ensure you comply with the Food Act 1984 requirements.

 Temporary premises also include the temporary use of a kitchen not owned or leased by the food business.
 For example, if you are cooking cakes out of a hired kitchen to sell later, you need to register your use of this kitchen as a temporary food premises.

 Trading on council property or public land like a roadside or footpath may also require a Roadside Trading Permit.
-Go to our Business Permits page for more information.
+For more information, please click here.

 Under the Food Act, all food premises (new and existing) belong to one of four classes.

 A food safety program is a written plan that shows how a food business will ensure that the food it sells is safe for human consumption.

 Class 1 and 2 food premises must have a food safety program.
 This applies to businesses that provide potentially hazardous food to vulnerable groups, such as in aged care facilities, as well as many other food business types, including restaurants, cafes, take-away stores, pubs, delicatessens, most manufacturers and other food business types.

 Class 1 and class 2 food premises are required under the Act to keep a copy of their food safety program onsite at the premises.